 Royal Commission looking into the success of ACFI

 ACFI had changes in 2017, resulting in the downgrading of ACFI claims.
 A report from the Federal Government shows that 43.2 percent of ACFI claims were downgraded.

 According to Dementia Australia, ACFI downgrading has resulted in under-funded care homes who still need to provide the level of care but without the appropriate subsidy.

 They also say it has resulted in homes not taking on residents who may have complex care needs because they won’t receive appropriate Government subsidies while these residents are in their care.

-An additional problem pointed out during the Tasmania hearings for the Aged Care Royal Commission is that ACFI doesn’t go to individual residents through the aged care provider, but actually goes into a pool of money and the aged care provider decides how to spend the funds.
+An additional problem pointed out during the Tasmania hearings for the Royal Commission into Aged Care Quality and Safety is that ACFI doesn’t go to individual residents through the aged care provider, but actually goes into a pool of money and the aged care provider decides how to spend the funds.

 The Commissioners were sceptical about whether or not providers whether their funding requests were accurately reflecting the needs of their residents.

 The interim report says, “We will consider whether the current ACFI system incentivises approved providers to overstate the care needs of their residents in order to receive a greater level of funding as part of our broader work on funding in the aged care system.”